canarybuilds/zulip/templates/zerver/help/import-from-slack.md

 3. Share the URL for your new Feniks Chat organization, and (recommended) the [Getting started with Feniks Chat guide](/help/getting-started-with-zulip).

-4. Migrate any [integrations](/integrations), which is easy to do with Zulip's [Slack-compatible incoming webhook](/integrations/doc/slack_incoming).
+4. Migrate any [integrations](/integrations), which is easy to do with Feniks Chat's [Slack-compatible incoming webhook](/integrations/doc/slack_incoming).

 {end_tabs}